 When Marisa was a baby, my 10-year-old sister Sarah and I used to dress her up in cute little summer outfits, prop her up under an umbrella, and put a sun hat on her head.
 We would pretend the tan carpet in our bedroom was the sand of a beautiful coastal beach, and we'd take dozens of pictures of her with an old slim 110 camera.
 I went into my teenage years with a Polaroid camera (and a lot of that 90's teen drama), and we took hundreds of pictures.
 My friends' pictures were taped to everything - my notebooks, my locker, my bedroom walls.
 In college I decided to take a darkroom film class, and I loved the dim light, the chemicals, and watching the images appear by magic on paper.
 My sister Sarah had her first child around that time, and I took dozens of pictures of my 1-year-old niece for my class final project.
 Taking pictures of her felt like a faint echo of my childhood.

-Today I have four children (and counting!).
+Today I have four loud, energetic, silly children.
 I want to hold onto the joy, the laughter, the chubby cheeks and fine baby hair.
 I want them to be able to look back and know what their childhoods were like, full of love and innocence and possibilities.
 I want to watch and remember the CHANGE.
 I love how they are growing up from pink-faced giggling chubby babies, and growing into their distinct personalities.
 I want to remember the seriousness and the look in their eyes where I can see new ideas taking shape.
 I want to remember them running into my arms for ferocious bear hugs.
 I want to remember their smiles and tinkling giggles and roaring laughter.
 And so I photograph.